dvanmosselbeen/dvm-docs/OS/Security/Wi-Fi Hacking.md

  * https://gpuhash.me/
  * https://www.onlinehashcrack.com/how-to-crack-WPA-WPA2-networks.php

-See also this nice thing `wifite` which is available on Kali: https://github.com/derv82/wifite2

 There are also methods to speed up the cracking process:

  * Use GPU instead of CPU
  * Rainbow tables
- * You can pïpe the wordlist as it's create its passwords from `crunc` to `aircrack-ng` so that you don't need to create a huge word list file and storage on your computer.
+ * You can pïpe the wordlist as it's create its passwords from `crunch` to `aircrack-ng` so that you don't need to create a huge word list file and storage on your computer.
  * You can also use methods so that you can pause the process.

+ ## Other tools

+### wifite

+See also this nice thing `wifite` which is available on Kali: https://github.com/kimocoder/wifite2 Note that the wifite packages has been forket multiples times.
+So check out which one is the most up to date and which is still developped.

+Note also that on github it's called wifite2, even if in kali, and in it's package information it's called wifite.
+Actually, the github link i got from the package in Kali.

+This python script, according to it's documentation on github, require additional and optional tools

+tshark reaver bully cowpatty ath_masker modwifi pyrit

+    wifite -e Proximus-Home-46A8

+### See also

+* wifi-honey - Wi-Fi honeypot

+## Resources

+- ...